-$$ModDur = \frac{\sum{j} (t{j} P V{j})}{(1+i) \sum{i} P V{i}}$$ where i represents an annually compounded effective rate.
+$$ModDur = \frac{\sum{j} (t{j} PV{j})}{(1+i)\sum{j} PV{j}}$$

+where i represents an annually compounded effective rate.
 If i decreases by a very small amount k, the present value of the series of payments will increase by ModDur k.
 For example, suppose that a bond with a duration of 10 yields 5%.
 If the yield decreases to 4.99%, the present value of the bond will increase by approximately 0.01% x 10 = 0.1%.
 This relationship is not exact, and it is less accurate for larger interest rate changes.
 It also does not work well when the interest rates at different maturities change by different amounts.
 Despite these limitations, modified duration is a useful and widely used concept in both actuarial and investment management contexts.

 The close relationship between duration and sensitivity to interest rate changes exists only if the payment amounts remain constant as interest rates change.
 If payments vary based on prevailing interest rates (that is, the cash flows are interest-sensitive), modified duration will be an inaccurate measure for the interest sensitivity of the present value of the payments.
 In such situations, it is more accurate to describe the interest rate sensitivity of the present value as an effective duration-a duration that reflects the changes in underlying payment amounts.
 Unfortunately, there is not a general closed-form expression for effective duration.
-It must often be computed by shocking the interest rates, recalculating the new payment amounts, determining their present value in the new interest rate environment, and comparing this to the initial present value.
-In the case of an interest-sensitive lump sum payment, this practice note has demonstrated that the effective duration of the lump sum is often the same as the effective duration of the underlying annuity payment (which is, in turn, the same as the modified duration of the annuity payment).
+It must often be computed by shocking the interest rate environment, and comparing this to the initial present value.
+In the case of an interest-sensitive lump sum payment, this practice note has demonstrated that the effective duration of the lump sum is often the same as the effective duration of the annuity payment).